tunapanda/swag-old/README.md

 This feature is implemented by the [wp-swag](https://github.com/tunapanda/wp-swag) plugin.

 ####Synchronisation
-Synchronisation utilizes the concepts of a version control system, where a user can pull, push, merge/sync changes.
+Synchronisation utilizes the concepts of a version control systems such as GitHub or Mercurial, where a user can pull, push, merge/sync changes.
 Synchronization in the swag system is handled by the <a href="https://github.com/tunapanda/wp-remote-sync">wp-remote-sync</a> plugin.

 ####Learning Record Store
 <img align="right" width="300" src="https://raw.github.com/tunapanda/swag/master/doc/swagmap_lrs_screenshot.png" />